2022 Election Candidates

-The following people have submitted their interest to run for a position on our Executive Board.
-This page will be updated with names and biographies as they are received.
+The following people have submitted their interest to run for a position on the Serving with Pride Executive Board.

 Co-chair - 1 position available